tritonhacks/thwebdev-24/source/Tutorials/HTML_CSS_JS.md

 In your HTML, you would assign the class attribute to the tags you want to have the same style

-From the below example, we see that two `<p>` tags can have the same class, in this case, "paragraph"
+From the below example, we see that there are multiple `<p>` tags

+Say we want to style the first two `<p>` tags and not the third one.
+We can assign them the same class, in this case, "paragraph"

 ```
 <h1>Hello, my name is Deadpool!</h1>
 <p class="paragraph">I am an antihero, I have done good but have also done bad</p>
 <p class="paragraph">I am played by Ryan Reynolds!</p>
+<p>The end!</p>
 ```

 To add style attributes to a class, we use the `.` tag instead